huangyingting/mcp-learn/README.md

 - A client that connects to MCP servers and processes user queries
 - A weather information server that provides weather forecasts and alerts
 - A stock information server that provides stock prices and company information
+- A NL2SQL server that translates natural language queries to SQL

 ## Setup